vortex-logger/vortex-logger/README.md

 alert triggering, reformatting, and all forms of log processing are conducted in a separate process or thread.

-In Bingo terminology, we call all log processors "transports" and recommend that the transports be run in a worker thread using our `bingo.transport` API.
+In Zenlog terminology, we call all log processors "transports" and recommend that the transports be run in a worker thread using our `zenlog.transport` API.

 For more details see our [Transports⇗](docs/transports.md) document.